When I was at Jaycar buying the solar panel I was also offered a deal on a 100 Ah SLA battery and battery box. I declined.

 Lithium ion polymer (sometimes abbreviated as Li-po) is a variation which can provide much higher current.
 This is the sort of battery used in drones and cellphones because it can be made in any shape, not just cylindrical, making it very convenient.
 This makes Li-po the go-to battery for a huge range of applications these days.

-Li-ion batteries last longest when operated between 30 and 80 percent charge.
+Li-ion batteries last longest when operated between 30% and 80% charge.
 They should be stored at about 50% charge.

 Each Li-ion cell is about 3.7 V, so the closest replacement for a "12 volt " SLA is a three cell Li-ion, at 11.1 V. It must be fitted with battery protection for over current (in or out), over charge, over discharge, and temperature.